jiayizhang-k/CulturaCognize/README.md

 ## About the Author
 Developed by Jiayi Zhang, a researcher interested in computational humanities, cultural memory, and audience cognition.

 ---
-“Culture is the residue of cognition made collective.
-Let's analyze it—beautifully.”
+> **“In fragments we chatter, in patterns we conspire — this is our poetry, murmured by the crowd.”**